xdmushui/partner-center-sdk/develop/get-invoice-unbilled-consumption-lineitems.md

 To get the line items for the specified invoice, first retrieve the invoice object.
 To begin, call the [**ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoicecollection.byid) method to get an interface to invoice operations for the specified invoice.
 Then call the [**Get**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.get) or [**GetAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.invoices.iinvoice.getasync) method to retrieve the invoice object.
 The invoice object contains all of the information for the specified invoice.

-The Provider identifies the source of the unbilled detail information (e.g. External), and the InvoiceLineItemType specifies the type (e.g. UsageLineItem).
+The Provider identifies the source of the unbilled detail information (e.g. Marketplace), and the InvoiceLineItemType specifies the type (e.g. UsageLineItem).

 The example code that follows uses a foreach loop to process the InvoiceLineItems collection.
 A separate collection of line items is retrieved for each InvoiceLineItemType.